AWS CloudWatch vs CloudTrail A Complete Guide

 CloudWatch vs. CloudTrail: At a Glance

-This table offers a quick comparison of the core purpose and function of each service, a crucial distinction often tested in AWS certification exams.
+This table compares the core purpose and function of each service.
+This distinction appears frequently in AWS certification exams.

 | Aspect | AWS CloudWatch | AWS CloudTrail |